-For anyone visiting Later Levels today and expecting to find a new post about video games, let me offer my apologies.
+For anyone visiting Later Levels today and expecting a new post about video games, my apologies.
 This one is off-topic and more personal than my usual ramblings.
 If you’d prefer to read about gaming and want to come back next week instead, I won’t hold it against you!
-If you decide you stick with it, you have my sincere thanks for helping me get my thoughts in order.

 Everyone goes through those moments in their lives where they stop, take a step back and assess where they’re heading.
 Sometimes these pauses cause us to see we’re on track for where we want to go; and sometimes we recognise we need to adjust direction slightly to move towards the goal we’ve set our hearts on.
 And at other times we realise the scenery around us has changed, the destination no longer looks so inviting and we might need to get ourselves a new map.

 In last month’s editorial, I briefly wrote about feeling demotivated and a lot of this is to do with my current state of mind at work.
 I’m tired of highlighting the same risks over and over, of always being told ‘maybe next year’ when I make recommendations, and every month seeing the impact of those risks increase.
 I just want to move forward and actually achieve something but right now it feels as though there’s a game-breaking bug stopping me from reaching the end of this level.

 Maybe I need to start a new game.